-Especially in 2014, he has been getting lots of main roles in stage plays, which supports what it has been said since the beginning of this SEIYUU DIGEST, Kensho does it all and he does it well which, in return, helps him land more roles.
+Especially in 2014, he has been getting lots of main roles in stage plays, which supports what it has been said since the beginning of this SEIYUU DIGEST, Kensho Ono does it all and he does it well which, in return, helps him land more roles.

 He was in My life〜 ima yori mo, sukoshi dake takai basho e 〜 as Akira Toudou, in Solid Star Produce Vol. 2 `Yobikou!’ as Akira Jinbo.

-If being as seiyuu and a stage actor was not enough, he also hosts radio shows.
+If being a seiyuu and a stage actor was not enough, from time to time, he also hosts radio shows.

 Having debuted in 2014 with Fantastic Tune he won the JpopAsia Music Awards as Best New Artist.

 This single, embracing rock music from start to finish, was the ending theme of Kuroko no Basket’s second season.

 After his first release, he has been continuing his career in this area and he has also released his first mini-album Touch the Style, and also a second single titled Zero.